QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

 Various countries required citizens to check into venues (such as hotels or nightclubs) by scanning QR codes on their phones using a contact tracing app.

-The QR code helps to easily track down and contact people who tested positive of Covid.
-Covid-tracking procedures like easier isolation are now in placed with the adoption of QR codes.
+The QR code helps to easily track down and contact people who tested positive for Covid.
+Covid-tracking procedures like easier isolation are now in place with the adoption of QR codes.

 For example, people in China can sign up through Ant’s popular wallet app, Alipay, and are assigned a color code.

 Other countries, like Argentina, have seen an explosive rate of interaction with QR codes.
-Between 2018 and 2020, there was a 14% increase in the use of QR code payment methods by an adult in Argentina and another 7% increase projected for 2022.
+Between 2018 and 2020, there was a 14% increase in the use of QR code payment methods by an adult in Argentina, and another 7% increase is projected for 2022.

 In North America, there is a significant increase of people who have scanned a QR code during the pandemic.
 Payment Journal (2020) found that there is an additional 11% or a total of 24% who have used QR code when the pandemic happened.
 This a large growth from 13% of Americans who have used the QR codes on their smartphones prior to the pandemic.